 - 1.10 NDPs are a relatively new type of planning document that form a key part of the Government's localism agenda.
-They enable local communities to develop plans that reflect local aspirations, in accordance with strategic policies. - 1.11 The Bartestree with Lugwardine NDP must therefore conform to national planning policy set within the NPPF and strategic level local policy including the adopted Herefordshire Local Plan (Core Strategy) adopted 16th October 2015. - 1.12 The Herefordshire Local Plan (Core Strategy) Inspectors report was received on 29 September 2015 and this indicated that the plan was sound.
-The plan was adopted on the 16th October 2015. - 1.13 Paragraph 216 of the NPPF and Planning Practice Guidance set out the weight that may be given to relevant policies in emerging plans, including NDPs, and indicated that weight may be given to relevant policies in emerging NDPs according to: - The stage of preparation of the emerging plan (the more advanced the preparation, the greater the weight that may be given); - The extent to which there are unresolved objections to relevant policies (the less significant the unresolved objections, the greater the weight that may be given); and - The degree of consistency of the relevant policies in the emerging plan to the policies in this Framework (the closer the policies in the emerging plan to the policies in the Framework, the greater the weight that may be given). - 1.14 This part of the NPPF is reinforced by Planning Practice Guidance published in March 2014, which is clear that an emerging NDP may be a material planning considered once it has reached submission/local authorities publication stage (Regulation 16).
-This is reinforced by recent ministerial statements and case law (West Sussex), all of which have demonstrated that an emerging NDP may be a material consideration at the Regulation 16 stage. - 1.15 Table 4.14 of the Local Plan (Core Strategy) lists Bartestree with Lugwardine among the settlements that it considers to be sustainable locations for growth, in accordance with the provisions of Policy RA1 which, in turn, seeks to deliver 5,300 homes across the areas outside Hereford and the Market Towns.
-It is anticipated that NDPs will be principal mechanism for delivering growth envisaged by Policy RA1.
+They enable local communities to develop plans that reflect local aspirations, in accordance with strategic policies. - 1.11 The Bartestree with Lugwardine NDP must therefore conform to national planning policy set within the NPPF and strategic level local policy including the adopted Herefordshire Local Plan (Core Strategy) adopted 16th October 2015. - 1.12 The Herefordshire Local Plan (Core Strategy) was submitted to the Secretary of State for Independent Examination on 23 September 2014.
+Public hearings (Examination in Public) were held from 10 to 25 February 2015 and some modifications to the Plan will be proposed, in order to ensure its soundness.
+These proposed Main Modifications are subject to a six week consultation which runs from 20 March to 22 May 2015.
+The Herefordshire Local Plan (Core Strategy) have been set and adopted by full council on 16th October 2015. - 1.13 The Saved Policies of the Herefordshire Unitary Development Plan (UDP) will be used as the basis for determining planning applications as well as the adopted Local Plan (Core Strategy). - 1.14 Paragraph 201 of the NPPF and Planning Practice Guidance set out the weight that may be given to relevant policies in emerging plans, including NDPs, and indicated that weight may be given to relevant policies in emerging NDPs according to: - The stage of preparation of the emerging plan (the more advanced the preparation, the greater the weight that may be given); - The extent to which there are unresolved objections to relevant policies (the less significant the unresolved objections, the greater the weight that may be given); and

-1.16 Once made (adopted) by Herefordshire Council, the Bartestree with Lugwardine NDP will have a role in guiding future development proposals within the Group Parish, by setting out setting out policies against which planning applications will be determined.
+- The degree of consistency of the relevant policies in the emerging plan to the policies in this Framework (the closer the policies in the emerging plan to the policies in the Framework, the greater the weight that may be given). - 1.15 This part of the NPPF is reinforced by Planning Practice Guidance published in March 2014, which is clear that an emerging NDP may be a material planning considered once it has reached submission/local authorities publication stage (Regulation 16).
+This is reinforced by recent ministerial statements and case law (West Sussex), all of which have demonstrated that an emerging NDP may be a material consideration at the Regulation 16 stage. - 1.16 Table 4.14 of the Local Plan (Core Strategy) lists Bartestree with Lugwardine among the settlements that it considers to be sustainable locations for growth, in accordance with the provisions of Policy RA1 which, in turn, seeks to deliver 5,300 homes across the areas outside Hereford and the Market Towns.
+It is anticipated that NDPs will be principal mechanism for delivering growth envisaged by Policy RA1. - 1.17 Once made (adopted) by Herefordshire Council, the Bartestree with Lugwardine NDP will have a role in guiding future development proposals within the Group Parish, by setting out setting out policies against which planning applications will be determined.